ngrx/platform/projects/ngrx.io/content/guide/effects/lifecycle.md

-Starting with version 8, when an error happens in the effect's main stream it is reported using Angular's `ErrorHandler`, and the source effect is **automatically** resubscribe (instead of completeling), so it continues to listen to all dispatched Actions.
+Starting with version 8, when an error happens in the effect's main stream it is reported using Angular's `ErrorHandler`, and the source effect is **automatically** resubscribed to (instead of completing), so it continues to listen to all dispatched Actions.

-Generally, errors should be handled by users and operators such as `mapToAction` should make it easier to do.
+Generally, errors should be handled by users, and operators such as `mapToAction` should make it easier to do.
 However, for the cases where errors were missed, this new behavior adds an additional safety net.